Fellowship Church Lubbock is an elder-led church.

 - pray (Acts 6:4)

-Deacons: The Elders of FCL are thankful to have the support of the men and women who serve in the biblical role of deacons.
-These loving, hard-working servants have a crucial role in the life and health of the local church.
+The Elders of FCL are thankful to have the support of the men and women who serve in the biblical role of deacons.
+As with Elders, these loving, hard-working servants have been provided by God, and they perform a crucial role in maintaining the life and health of the local church.
 Their role, however, is different from the role of the elders.

-The Bible gives us our guidelines for selecting those men and women who serve a deacons.
-Deacons must:
+As with elders, the Bible gives us our guidelines for selecting those men and women who will serve as deacons.

 - be dignified (respectable)